Reach for the Stars Celebration

 Ultimately, the goal as parents is to ensure our children are safe, happy and as independent as possible.
 Teaching functioning communication skills is critical to ensuring their needs and wants are met.

-It can feel overwhelming to help your child with Autism Spectrum Disorder (ASD) learn the basics of social communication, but evidence-based strategies and tools can help.
-Speech Language Therapy, structured social skills groups and Applied Behavior Analysis (ABA) can be used to systematically teach children communication skills. [link to interventions page]
+It can feel overwhelming to help your autistic child learn the basics of social communication, but evidence-based strategies and tools can help.
+Speech Language Therapy, structured social skills groups and other therapies can be used to systematically teach children communication skills.

 Communication includes gestures, voice output from technology devices, sign language and spoken words.